Sanford Stadium: Stadium expansions

 30 luxury suites were added above the south stands in 1994, and were expanded to 50 suites in 2000.
 These expansions cost a total of $18 million, and raised total capacity to 86,520.

 In 2003, another upper deck was added to the north side of the stadium.
 It added 5,500 new seats at a cost of $25 million, bringing total stadium capacity to 92,058.
 Most of these "upper-upper deck" seats are reserved for the fans of the visiting team.

 In 2005, installation of a new video display above the west end zone was completed.
 Ribbon boards were also added along the sides of the stadium.
 These additions, constructed and maintained by Daktronics, established Sanford Stadium as one of the most visually media intensive venues in the SEC.

 The stadium reached its capacity of 92,746 in 2004, when 27 SkySuites were added to the north side of the stadium at a cost of $8 million.

 The video board installed from 2005 underwent a $1.4 million overhaul before the 2011 season.
 The screen size expanded from 25×46 feet to the full scoreboard size of the 52×76 feet.
 The new video board has full high definition (HD) capability.

 On February 14, 2017, the UGA Athletic Board approved a $63 million expansion to renovate the west side of the stadium.
 The approved design relocated the locker room from the east side to the west side and added a new plaza and recruiting pavilion.
 Construction began following the 2017 season and was officially opened with a ribbon-cutting ceremony on August 31, 2018, a day before Georgia's first home game of the 2018 season.
-In 2019, the lights in the Sanford Stadium were updated into LED lights, which cost around $950,000.
+In 2019, the floodlighting system was upgraded to a state-of-the-art LED system, which cost around $950,000.
 The first game that demonstrated them was the Notre Dame game on September 21, 2019.

+In 2022 Georgia announced renovations to be completed by the 2024 season.
+The renovation included the expansion of the 100-level south sideline concourse; the creation of the 50 Yard Line Club; expansion of gate 9; more restrooms; and a new press box with premium seating offerings.
+The renovation added 287 seats to have a total of 93,033.